 Determined to pay his debt to Mount St. Mary's, he got a job as a marketing representative for a real estate company and also worked an early morning shift for UPS unloading freight trucks.
 He spent his nights selling encyclopedias door to door.
 In the fall of 1972, Robert and his father formed a company that focused on marketing distressed condominiums for commercial banks.

 For the next seven years, father and son worked together with moderate success.
 Robert eventually felt unchallenged in the business, however, and he and his father often disagreed on the direction the company should take.
 They dissolved their partnership in 1981, and Robert set up a business that would manage troubled real estate assets.
 He used his savings of $10,000 and a second trust on his house to get started.
 It took three years for J. E. Robert Companies (JER) to make a profit.
 Today, with seven offices worldwide, JER is considered one of the premier private equity real estate funds in the world, managing more than $12 billion in mortgages and real estate assets for clients such as Goldman Sachs, Lehman Bros., and First Boston, and for government clients such as FDIC.

-Giving deserving youth a chance at a promising future is important to Robert, and he is honored to be involved with the Horatio Alger Association's scholarship program.
-"Mentorship is underestimated," he says.
+Giving deserving youth a chance at a promising future was important to Robert, and he was honored to be involved with the Horatio Alger Association's scholarship program.
+"Mentorship is underestimated," he said.
 "If I'd had a mentor in high school, I think I would have been more productive earlier.
 At every turning point in my business career, there was a mentor behind the scenes with a hand on my shoulder.
 Now it's my turn to be there for someone else who could benefit from my experience."* Deceased